pragma-/pbot/doc/QuickStart.md

     $ cpanm -n --installdeps . --with-all-features --without-feature=compiler_vm_win32

 If you want to install the bare minimum CPAN modules required for PBot's core functionality, you can use the following command.
-But be aware that several plugins and modules may not function.
+But be aware that several plugins and applets may not function.

     $ cpanm -n --installdeps .